C0deWiser/inarticulate/README.md

 ## Builder methods

-Fearlessly use these Builder methods:
+Fearlessly use these Model and Builder methods:

 * find
 * findOrFail
 * findOrNew
 * findMany
 * exists
+* refresh

 Get all records
 ```php